When do doctors use surgery to treat cancer?

 However, those tests can't find microscopic bits of cancer.
 So, during surgery, your doctor often takes out lymph nodes that are near the tumor.
 Lymph nodes are tiny bean-shaped organs that are part of your body's immune defenses.
 Cancer often first spreads to these nearby lymph nodes.
 The laboratory will test the lymph nodes to see whether the cancer has started to spread.

 Taking out lymph nodes that have cancer in them (the lymph nodes are "positive") doesn't help cure you

 If the cancer is in lymph nodes that your doctor removed, almost always the cancer has spread to other places too

-If your doctor knows your lymph nodes are positive for cancer, then you may get other treatments such as chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+If your doctor knows your lymph nodes are positive for cancer, then you may get other treatments such as chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more or radiation Radiation Therapy Radiation therapy is a cancer treatment that uses beams of radiation to destroy cancer cells and shrink cancer tumors.
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more or radiation Radiation Therapy for Cancer Radiation therapy is a cancer treatment that uses beams of radiation to destroy cancer cells and shrink cancer tumors.
 Doctors use radiation to treat many types of cancer, including head, neck... read more .

 If I have surgery, do I need any other treatments?

-After your tumor has been taken out, you may have more surgery.
+After your tumor has been removed, you may have more surgery.
 For example, after a mastectomy (removal of a breast) to treat breast cancer, you may have surgery to rebuild the shape and look of your breast, called breast reconstruction.